SWIC-Web-Dev/final-project/README.md

 - Implementation of necessary state methods (getState, setState, subscribe) (5 pts)

 ### Components (15 points)
-- At least 3 function components (5 pts)
+- At least 3 function components.
+A vast majority, outside of perhaps a title/heading, should be rendered in an 'app `div`' as we have demonstrated in class (5 pts)
 - Proper component composition and reuse (5 pts)
 - Clean, well-structured component code (5 pts)